Virtual Staging12 min read

 What if I need to make changes to a staged image?

 Most virtual staging software allows you to regenerate with different styles or adjust specific elements.
 If you don't like the first result, simply change the style or run it again.
 No need to schedule a second appointment or pay extra fees.
+This flexibility is a major advantage over traditional staging.
+Some platforms even let you swap individual furniture pieces.

 About the Author